Everything You Need To Know About The Music Industry: History, Players, Income Streams, Copyright, Marketing, Contracts, Trends, And Organizations

 Major Players in the Music Industry

 The music industry consists of various entities that play a crucial role in the production, distribution, and promotion of music.
-From record labels to streaming platforms and artist management companies, these major players work together to shape the landscape of the music industry.
+From record labels to streaming platforms and artist management companies, these major work together to shape the landscape of the music industry.

 Record Labels